felixgr/secure-ios-app-dev/README.md

 > **Audit tip:** Check how the `UIWebView`/`WKWebView` is handling strings because attacks
 > similar to XSS can occur.
 An XSS in a `UIWebView` can potentially leak local files, for
-> example the address book and BinaryCookies.
-Also make sure that the WebView is not prone to
+> example the address book and cookies.
+XSS in `WKWebView` is more restricted because
+> `AllowUniversalAccessFromFileURLs` and `AllowFileAccessFromFileURLs` are off by default.
-> redirection which can be utilized for phishing.
+> Also make sure that the WebView is not prone to redirection which can be utilized for
+> phishing.

 ### IO: Avoid local HTML preview with UIWebView